Rostlab/pbc/supervised/scl/README.md

 ## Data licensing

-The RAW data downloaded from both aforementioned publications is subject to [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+The RAW data downloaded from the aforementioned publications is subject to [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
 Modified data available in this repository falls under [AFL-3](https://opensource.org/licenses/AFL-3.0).